hellums/lacey-bacon/README.md

 (or open romcomEDA.pdf in the project folder using Adobe or other PDF viewer)

 ## To run a few unit tests for data integrity
-(OPTIONAL) To test functions and data:
+To test functions and data:
   - >python -m unittest test_romcom -v

-(OPTIONAL) To test SQLite3 database:
+To test SQLite3 database:
   - >python romcomSQL.py

 ## Clean Up